For a quick look at the steps necessary to form an LLC, see Nolo's How to Form an LLC.

 The IRS advises users to leave a space where there is a punctuation mark that is not a hyphen (-) or ampersand (&) when entering your LLC's name in the online EIN application.

 Here's a Nolo article with more information on Registering Your Business Name.

 The U.S. Small Business Administration's website also provides information on Business Name Registration.

-You may use one LLC for more than one line of business - the articles of organization would list one official LLC name.
-The LLC could then either operate both businesses directly under the official LLC name, or file two different trade names with the state or county, depending on what state you live in (trade names are called assumed names, fictitious business names, or doing business as names).
+You may use one LLC for more than one line of business, but the articles of organization will list one official LLC name.
+The LLC could then either operate both businesses directly under the official LLC name or file two different trade names with the state or county, depending on what state you live in (trade names are called assumed names, fictitious business names, or doing business as (DBA) names).
 A lawyer can advise you as to whether using two separate trade names makes sense for you.
 If you do use two trade names, it's a good idea to keep the LLC suffix in your trade names.

-Nolo's book, Your Limited Liability Company: An Operating Manual, includes the following form on CD-ROM: "Appointment of LLC Officers".
-The text of this form can be pasted into either the "Written Consent to Action without Meeting" form, or the "Minutes of LLC Meeting" form.
+Nolo's book, Your Limited Liability Company: An Operating Manual, includes the following form: "Appointment of LLC Officers."
+The text of this form can be pasted into either the "Written Consent to Action without Meeting" form or the "Minutes of LLC Meeting" form.

-Most LLCs are required to have their tax year follow the calendar year -- meaning their tax year runs from January 1 through December 31.
-(To choose this option, select "December” in Nolo's Online LLC Filing interview.)
+Most LLCs are required to have their tax year follow the calendar year—meaning their tax year runs from January 1 through December 31.
+(To choose this option, select "December" as the end of your LLC's tax year in Nolo's Online LLC filing interview.)

 Converting a Partnership or Corporation